keptlocal

 Are my files uploaded to a server?

-Enter a comma-separated list of page numbers and ranges — for example '1, 3, 5-8' deletes pages 1, 3, 5, 6, 7, and 8.
+Enter a comma-separated list of page numbers and ranges — for example '1, 3, 5-8' removes pages 1, 3, 5, 6, 7, and 8.
 Pages are numbered from 1.

-Can I delete all pages?
+Can I remove all pages?

 The tool requires at least one page to remain in the output.
 If you enter all page numbers, processing will stop with an error.